alphasights/fraud-detection/README.md

 ## Purpose
 The take home exam is meant to:
-Ensure your skills align with your potential role at AlphaSights.
+- Ensure your skills align with your potential role at AlphaSights.
-Let you exhibit your skills in a simulated data science problem In the case of a successful take home exercise, shorten the time commitment for the final round of interviews Provide some common ground for follow-up discussions in the final round Hopefully provide a fun experience working with a new data set!
+- Let you exhibit your skills in a simulated data science problem
+- In the case of a successful take home exercise, shorten the time commitment for the final round of interviews
+- Provide some common ground for follow-up discussions in the final round
+- Hopefully provide a fun experience working with a new data set!

 ## General Guidance
-You should expect to spend roughly 3 hours on this exercise.
-You should be able to load the data, perform some exploratory analysis, do some feature engineering, and finally model selection and training.
-Given the limited time frame, the expectation is that you spend more time understanding and exploring the data and limited time on model training and tuning.
-We do not expect you to train a highly accurate model in the given time.
-We are interested in what features you choose to include in the model.
-Feel free to pick the model type you are most familiar with, provided that you can defend the assumption that it is appropriate and could lead to "good" predictions.
+- You should expect to spend roughly 3 hours on this exercise.
+You should be able to load the data, perform some exploratory analysis, do some feature engineering, and finally select and train a model.
+- Given the limited time frame, the expectation is that you spend more time understanding and exploring the data and limited time on model training and tuning.
+We do not expect you to deliver a highly accurate model in the given time.
+- We are particularly interested in what features you choose to include in the model.
+- Feel free to pick the model type you are most familiar with, provided that you can defend the assumption that it is appropriate and could lead to "good" predictions.

 ## Final Deliverable
 You may use whatever language/ packages/ libraries you wish.
 We find the most convenient final product is a Jupyter notebook, though we will accept Excel, R, even Cobol if that's your thing!